the-adc/gml-beautify/README.md

+Originally developed by NaOH (nstbayless), maintained by pattaconna.

 # Game Maker Language beautifier

-*Compatible with Game Maker Studio 1.4.x*
+*Compatible with Game Maker Studio 2.3+ and later*

 Yes, that's right, you no longer have to fiddle with a javascript beautifier that doesn't support all of GML syntax!